avatao/blog.avatao.com/_posts/2018-10-26-How-to-automate-your-infrastructure-with.md

 Aspire to make everything reproducible!
 Keep your secrets secure and away from repositories!
 Check out some of our tutorials to get started!

+## About Avatao

+Avatao is teaching software engineers not only to write secure code but also to create a more secure software development lifecycle.
+With more than 600 challenges available online covering various topics from DevSecOps including security on Git and Ansible, to web security and secure coding in Java or C/C++.
+[Learn more!](https://avatao.com/)